 ---

-For the reason that discussing this aspect of their personality with other people is important for their psychological health.
-In fact, gay, lesbian, and bisexual self-identification ("coming out") is inextricably linked to their assessment of their sexuality [which is also associated with other people's assessments]: the more positive this assessment, the higher the indicators of self-esteem, psychological balance and health.
+The reason is that discussing this aspect of their personality with other people is important for their psychological health.
+In fact, the process of self-identification (“coming out”) for gays, lesbians and bisexuals is inextricably linked to their assessment of their sexuality [which is also related to assessments of other people]: the more positive this assessment, the higher the indicators of self-esteem, psychological balance and health.

 ---

-* Why is the "coming out" process painful and difficult for some gays, lesbians and bisexuals?
+* Why is the process of “coming out” painful and difficult for some gays, lesbians and bisexuals?

 ---

 This process is not difficult for all of them.
-But often homo- or bisexual people, realizing their orientation, feel fear, "otherness" to most people, the negative attitude of society towards this, from its point of view, "deviation from the norm."
+But often homosexual or bisexual people, having realized their orientation, feel fear, “otherness” from most people, and a negative attitude of society towards this, from its point of view, “deviation from the norm.”
 It is especially difficult, in this sense, for children and adolescents who are aware of their unusual sexuality.
-Depending on the family and society, these children are more likely to face prejudice and misinformation about homosexuality.
+Depending on their family and community, these children are likely to encounter prejudice and misinformation about homosexuality.
 Children and adolescents are especially vulnerable to the psychological pressure of social norms and prejudices.
-They especially experience the possibility of being rejected by their family and peers, they suffer especially strongly from the condemnation of religious groups that are significant for their family.
-Gays, lesbians, and bisexuals have significant concerns about possible problems at work or school when their sexual orientation is revealed.
-Unfortunately, gay and bisexual people are more at risk of physical abuse than heterosexuals.
-Research conducted in California in the mid-1990s showed that almost 1/5 of all lesbians and more than 1/4 of all gay men who took part in the survey were victims of hate-based violence due to their sexual orientation.
-In another study of more than 500 gay adults, more than half of those surveyed said they had been subjected to various forms of similar violence, from slander to physical violence.
+They are particularly worried about the possibility of being rejected by their family and peers, and they suffer especially greatly from the condemnation of religious groups that are significant to their family.
+Gay, lesbian and bisexual people have significant concerns about possible problems at work or school when their sexual orientation is revealed.
+Unfortunately, homosexual and bisexual people are at greater risk of physical violence than heterosexual people.
+Research conducted in California in the mid-1990s found that nearly 1/5 of all lesbians and more than 1/4 of all gay men surveyed had been victims of hate-based violence based on their sexual orientation.
+In another study of more than 500 gay adults, more than half of those surveyed reported experiencing various forms of similar violence, from name-calling to physical violence.

 ---

-* What can be done to overcome prejudice and end discrimination against gay, lesbian and bisexual people?
+* What can be done to overcome prejudice and end discrimination against gays, lesbians and bisexuals?

 ---

-Studies have shown that the most tolerant of homo- or bisexual people are those who are intimately acquainted with one such person.
-This proves the point of view of scientists, according to which hostility towards people with a homosexual or bisexual orientation is based not on facts, but on prejudice and false stereotypes.
+Research has shown that those who are most tolerant of homosexual or bisexual people are those who have close personal acquaintance with one of these people.
+This proves the point of view of scientists, according to which hostility towards people with homosexual or bisexual orientation is not based on facts, but on prejudice and false stereotypes.

 ---

-For a sexual minority, protection is as important as for any minority in general.
-Some countries have tough laws against "hate crimes" against sexual minorities, 10 US states have laws against discrimination based on sexual orientation.
+For sexual minorities, protection is as important as for any minority in general.
+Some countries have strict laws against “hate crimes” against sexual minorities, and 10 American states have laws against discrimination based on sexual orientation.

 ---